Welcome to the facepunch revolution. Well, specifically, a revolution in arguing about facepunching.

 Q3: Is a fighter's career win-loss record the most important factor?

 A3: Not exactly.
-Records are considered within context of each individual sport, as a longer-term undefeated record in boxing is easier to achieve than the same in UFC, for instance, for a long list of reasons.
+Records are considered within context of each individual sport, as a longer-term undefeated record in boxing is easier to achieve than the same in the UFC, for instance, for a long list of reasons.
 A typical MMA loss is less likely to affect someone's ranking than a typical boxing loss, but not in every case.

 Q4: How do the three tiers work, exactly?